AlignMixup: Improving Representations By Interpolating Aligned Features

 \section{Conclusion}

 We have shown that mixup of a combination of input and latent representations is a simple and very effective pairwise data augmentation method.
 The gain is most prominent on large datasets and in combating overconfidence in predictions, as indicated by out-of-distribution detection.
 Interpolation of feature tensors boosts performance significantly, but only if they are aligned.
-There is a clear message in favor of alignment, rather than packing, of objects.

 Our work is a compromise between a ``good'' hand-crafted interpolation in the image space and a fully learned one in the latent space.
 A challenge is to make progress in the latter direction without compromising speed and simplicity, which would affect wide applicability.